shankie-codes/arts-impact-data-tech-spec/phases/3-analysis-app.md

 ##Technical solution

-Like Solution 2, Solution 3 should use the public REST API directly.
-Also like Solution 2, Solution 3 should use a client-side JavaScript framework, such as React or Angular to keep the interface fast and fluid.
+Like Phase 2, Phase 3 should use the public REST API directly.
+Also like Phase 2, Phase 3 should use a client-side JavaScript framework, such as React or Angular to keep the interface fast and fluid.

 The portal should be implemented as a single-page app; however, filtering should push URL parameters so that a particular filtered query can be bookmarked, shared and revisited.